tedee-com/tedee-lock-ble-api-doc/docs/source/ble/characteristics.rst

     **UUID: 00000101-4899-489f-a301-fbee544b1db0**

-    Characteristic used for notifying device connected to lock about specific infos described in section **Notifications**.
+    Characteristic used for notifying device connected to lock about specific info described in section **Notifications**.
-    All notifications (with some exceptions described in **Notifications** section) are sent as encrypted data.
-They therefore require a prior establishment of a PTLS session.
+    All notifications (with some exceptions described in the **Notifications** section) are sent as encrypted data.
+They, therefore, require a prior establishment of a PTLS session.

 .. _ptls_tx_characteristic: